neicnordic/glenna-documentation/docs/wp03/security_architecture.rst

 .. image:: images/glenna_arch.png
       :alt: Glenna Security Architecture

 As we have already discussed above, authorization to users can be given solely based on the institute extracted in thier user account or based on groups or projects formed by indiviudals from on or more institutes.
 In the first case authentication is the major security task and can be handled through the federated authentication mechnism in place.
 In the second case, authorization of resources and billing to resource utilization shall take into consideration the groups and projects of users.
 The Glenna security architecture can be implemented in two ways with respect to tracking information about users (in addition to users' main affiliation).

-In the first case, each cloud service provider shall implement a mechanism to create datastore and keep track of users, groups and/or projects information, along with its cloud service delivery mechanism.
+**Case I:** Each cloud service provider shall implement a mechanism to create datastore and keep track of users, groups and/or projects information, along with its cloud service delivery mechanism.
 The following figure shows how one can implement this option.

 .. image:: images/glenna_arch_impl1.png
       :alt: Implementation of the Glenna Security Architecture Case I

-In the second case, Glenna can have a resource to store such information and maintain data about users belonging to groups and projects that are authorized to access resources from the cloud service providers within Glenna.
+**Case II:** Glenna can have a resource to store such information and maintain data about users belonging to groups and projects and resources that memebers of the projects and groups are authorized to access from the cloud service providers within Glenna.
 The following figure shows how one can implement this option.

 .. image:: images/glenna_arch_impl2.png
       :alt: Implementation of the Glenna Security Architecture Case II